francescobarbarulo/kubernetes-starter-pack/guides/lab01.md

 ## Install Docker Engine

-1. Launch the installation script which will follow the [repository installation method](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository):
+1. Get the root privileges and launch the script.

     ```sh
+    sudo su -
+    ```

+2. Launch the installation script which will follow the [repository installation method](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository):

+    ```sh
     curl -sL https://raw.githubusercontent.com/francescobarbarulo/kubernetes-starter-pack/main/scripts/docker-install.sh | sh
     ```

-    > ⚠️ Log out and log back in so that your group membership is re-evaluated

-2. Verify that you can interact with the Docker Engine:
+3. Exit the root shell.

     ```sh
+    exit
+    ```

+4. Manage Docker as non-root user by adding the current user to the `docker` group.

+    ```sh
+    sudo usermod -aG docker $USER
+    ```

+5. Log out and log back in so that your group membership is re-evaluated.

+6. Verify that you can interact with the Docker Engine:

+    ```sh
     docker ps
+    ```

+    The output is similar to this:

+    ```plaintext
+    CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES
     ```

 ## Explore network interfaces